Colorectal Cancer Signs and Screenings

 What are the guidelines for screenings?

-Most guidelines recommend starting colon cancer screening at age 50 for individuals with average risk of CRC.
-However, newer recommendations suggest screening start in the 40s for average individuals.
+Most guidelines recommend starting colon cancer screening at age 45 for individuals with average risk of CRC.
 Patients with risk factors, such as family history of CRC, inflammatory bowel disease or certain genetic disorders, may need screening even earlier.
 Talk with your doctor about what is most appropriate for you.

 Healthcare providers agree that the best screening test for colon cancer is a colonoscopy, as it can not only detect precancerous polyps, but also remove them and effectively prevent cancer development.
 There are other less invasive modalities available such as Cologuard or FIT stool testing, which test stool samples for signs of cancer, or computed tomography (CT) colonography, which can potentially visualize polyps as well.

 While there are other screening methods, colonoscopy is the only one that can both diagnose and remove early forms of cancer -- CRC screening can directly save lives.
 Your doctor can talk with you about the best screening method for you.